Your Cart

 Why do we produce less collagen as we age?

 As we get older, our bodies naturally produce less collagen, while at the same time, our existing collagen fibers typically become weaker and more prone to becoming less resilient.
-Overall, lessened collagen amounts and resiliency are the results of three primary factors:
+Overall, lessened collagen amounts and reduced resiliency are the results of three primary factors:

 • Reduced production: Cells that make collagen, called fibroblasts, become less active over time and produce fewer fibers.